doritosfordinner/doritosfordinner.github.io/_posts/2016-01-02-pool-hall-wizard.md

 Well, the public school system in the city where I grew up requires a master's degree for all high school teachers.
 In other words, my bachelor's degree means that I would be unable to hold same position of the math teacher who knew of only one type of pie, the amateur mixologist or even the avant-garde grammaticist.

 Now, if I did want to be a teacher (and that is actually something I would consider upon retirement), I'd need to have the credentials.

-Our conversation concluded that I would in fact need to be rewarded an honorary degree.
+Our conversation concluded that I would need to be rewarded an honorary degree because I wouldn't want to go back to school.
 And to get one of those, you need to give a commencement speech.
 I could do that -- that's easy.
 I could talk to a crowd about some pseudo-aspriation bullshit for a few minutes.
 We ignored the fact that an achievement worthy of the honor would be required.

 I challenged her to give me a topic -- any topic -- and I could come up with some bullshit on the spot.